Narzon/Recipi/README.md

 >e.g., User 1 in Austin submits a taco recipe based on a taco they had at Torchy's, and links it to Torchy's upon submitting.
 User 2 then searches for recipes based in Austin, and comes across User 1's taco recipe

-This project is designed to demonstrate full-stack development and deployment, utilization of fetch API, and secure hashing/encryption for managing user authentication and sessions
+This project is designed to demonstrate full-stack development and deployment via MERN stack, stateless authentication, utilization of fetch API, and secure hashing/encryption

 Technologies used include: